HackSouth/hacksouth.github.io/_posts/2021-03-31-Joining-Hack-South.md

 We want Hack South to remain a welcoming and safe community for everyone, and so we have to have some structure.
 You’ll be able to identify the volunteers who dedicate time and energy to ensuring the lights stay on by the roles that they ‘wear’.

+**Root**
-**Root** - AngusRed is his name and making the final call and driving the direction of the community is his game.
+AngusRed is his name and making the final call and driving the direction of the community is his game.
 He’s super passionate about the industry so reach out to say “Hi”, offer a hand or drop a CV.

+**El’Presidente**
-**El’Presidente** - A lucky few have seen his face but everyone has seen his work.
+A lucky few have seen his face but everyone has seen his work.
 Megladon is the man behind the scene, constantly tightening nuts and bolts of the server, ensuring it runs for all of our pleasure.

+**Staff**
-**Staff** - For a ship to set sail, many hands are required on deck.
+For a ship to set sail, many hands are required on deck.
 Our staff rise to this challenge by doing things like creating and assigning new roles, organising and running events, growing the community and contributing to Hack South in whatever way they can.

+**Moderators**
-**Moderators** - While the city of Gotham sleeps, our superheroes are keeping watch.
+While the city of Gotham sleeps, our superheroes are keeping watch.
 Our mods are ready to welcome newcomers, help out when you have a problem and ensure that everyone is sticking to the code of conduct.

-Commemorate achievements
+**Commemorate achievements**

 Lastly, you’ll see some of our members wear specific roles like badges of honour.
 Boost the server (https://support.discord.com/hc/en-us/articles/360028038352-Server-Boosting-) and become a **Server Boosting Legend.** Speak at a major conference like Defcon, BlackHat and BSides and get a speaker role.
 Be a great human, help out and contribute and become an **Honourable Member.**